frontity/step-by-step-tutorial/tutorial/README.md

 We will be there by your side guiding you through every step, right through to ultimately deploying our finished project to a live server.

+{% hint style="info" %}
+👀 We'd really like you to see the project develop as you progress through the tutorial, so we're certainly not encouraging you to do this, but if you really **do** want to take a sneak peak at the finished project the final version can be seen in [this CodeSandbox](https://codesandbox.io/s/github/frontity-demos/tutorial-hello-frontity).
+{% endhint %}

-By the end you'll be a Frontity ninja! 🥷
+By the end of this tutorial you'll be a Frontity ninja! 🥷

 Let's go! 👉